hardscrabble/hardscrabble.github.io/_posts/2017-12-21-the-hardware-and-software-i-use.md

 date: 2017-12-21 01:57 EST
 ---

-I'm an inveterate reader of [Uses This] style articles and I've always wanted someone to ask me to participate in one and no one has, and I have a perfectly fine blog, so here this goes nothing (actually something quite self-indulgent and in need of editing and unlikely to be an annual tradition now that I know how weird it feels to write this all out).
+I'm an inveterate reader of [Uses This] style articles and I've always wanted someone to ask me to participate in one and no one has, and I have a perfectly fine blog, so here goes nothing (actually something quite self-indulgent and in need of editing and unlikely to be an annual tradition now that I know how weird it feels to write this all out).

 [Uses This]: https://usesthis.com/

 I'm borrowing the questions from that website (thanks).

-## Table of contents, because this got long, but I guess that's because I really like using hardware and software, which is true
+## Table of contents, because this got long, but I guess that's because I really like using hardware and software, which is true, and that's a good point when you think about it

 * [Who are you, and what do you do?](#who-am-i)
 * [What hardware do you use?](#hardware)